 The footstool has been the most popular guitar support for centuries.
 We don’t quite know where this tradition began.
 But many attribute it to guitarist and composer Francisco Tarrega.

-Flamenco guitarists traditionally sit with the right foot over the left knee.
+Flamenco guitar players traditionally sit with the right foot over the left knee.
 The guitar sits on the right leg, with the neck horizontal.
 This stems from the informal heritage of flamenco music.

 Tremolo Guitar Technique

 Tremolo is one of the most recognized right hand techniques played on guitar.
 It gives us the illusion of a sustained note.
 But in reality, we pluck the same string repeatedly.
 Listeners have long been enchanted by the sound of tremolo produced on the guitar.

 A difficult technique to master, tremolo is a staple in some of the most popular pieces on the guitar.
 “Recuerdos de la Alhambra”, “Campanas del Alba”, are 2 of the most popular works that contain tremolo.

 Other instruments have adapted this technique as well.
 Some have even transcribed popular pieces onto their instrument.
 You can hear “Recuerdos de la Alhambra” on the violin, piano, and marimba!

 Scales on the Guitar